hashicorp/terraform-provider-azuread/docs/guides/azure_cli.md

 ## Important Notes about Authenticating using the Azure CLI

 * Terraform only supports authenticating using the `az` CLI (and this must be available on your PATH) - authenticating using the older `azure` CLI or PowerShell Az / AzureRM Cmdlets is not supported.
 * Prior to version 2.35, authenticating via the Azure CLI was only supported when using a User Account.
-For example `az login --service-principal` was not supported and you had to use either a [Client Secret](service_principal_client_secret.html) or a [Client Certificate](service_principal_client_certificate.html).
+For example `az login --service-principal` was not supported and it was necessary to use either a [Client Secret](service_principal_client_secret.html) or a [Client Certificate](service_principal_client_certificate.html).
 From 2.35 upwards, authenticating via the Azure CLI is supported when using a Service Principal or Managed Identity.
+However, we still recommend using native provider support for Service Principal or Managed Identity authentication wherever possible.

 ---